-- (i) the moment (resistive limit) data file, - (ii) the number of components to be inverted, - (iii) the columns in the data file where the required components reside, and - (iv) the columns in the data file where the transmitter coordinates are recorded.
+- (i) the moment (resistive limit) data file, - (ii) the number of components to be inverted, - (iii) the columns in the data file where the required components reside, - (iv) the columns in the data file where the transmitter coordinates are recorded and, optionally. - (v) the columns in the data file where the standard deviations associated with the data components reside.